 Phototherapy – UVB

 Using ultraviolet lamps at home is one of the most common, easiest ways to treat vitiligo, with daily treatments.
-Clinic visits are less convenient and usually not as easy to arrange, so visits may be half that which could be done at home, naturally slowing down results.
-If large areas of skin are affected, this may need to be done in a clinical setting, perhaps in a hospital, with full-body treatments.
-Results are often unpredictable and undependable, but some people get excellent results.
+Clinical visits are the best recommendation for treatment as you are monitored and reviewed by a medical professional.
+If large areas of skin are affected, this will have to be done in a clinical setting, perhaps in a hospital, with full-body treatments.
+Results can be unpredictable and undependable, but some people get excellent results.

 Phototherapy – UVA